jamesltfox/on-the-beach-technical/README.md

 # On the Beach Technical Assessment

 This is a small React application for users to filter through holiday packages.
-The folloing features are available
+The following features are available

 1. Sort Holidays Alphabetically
 2. Sort by Price